 You may copy, print, distribute, download or use this work for a non-profit purpose as long as the original meaning is kept and Legal Aid ACT is acknowledged as the owner.
-To reproduce or modify the work for any other purpose, you need to request permission from
+To reproduce or modify the work for any other purpose, you need to request permission from Legal Aid ACT.

-Legal Aid ACT acknowledges the traditional owners of Country throughout Australia and their continuing ACT pays our respects to elders past and present.
+Legal Aid ACT acknowledges the traditional owners of Country throughout Australia and their continuing connection to land, culture and community.
+Legal Aid ACT pays our respects to elders past and present.